 To use auto-complete, begin typing your query; when you would like the Query editor to suggest object names or commands that might be next in your query, press the Control+Space key combination.
-For example, type "SELECT FROM" (without quotes, but with a trailing space), and then press the Control+Space key combination to select from a popup menu of auto-complete options.
+For example, type $SELECT FROM (with a trailing space)$, and then press the Control+Space key combination to select from a popup menu of auto-complete options.